Sharing Common CSS Between Themes

 Note

-If you're unsure how to do this, refer to the guide on setting up a child theme with Hyvä.
+For detailed instructions on setting up the content configuration for a child theme, please refer to the guide on setting up a child theme with Hyvä.

-Importing a parent theme tailwind.config.js
+Tailwind v3: Importing a Parent Theme tailwind.config.js

-The presets method allows you to inherit the parent theme’s configuration and override any part of it.
+The presets method allows you to inherit the parent theme’s entire configuration and then override any part of it.
+This is the simplest way to extend a parent theme.

 For more details, check the Tailwind Presets Documentation.